sanchit-sehgal/sacai-engine/EUNN.md

   <img src="https://miro.medium.com/max/1134/1*ns8pgfCGO9T0dkpi5vgegA.png" />
 </p>

+By adding multiple dimensions to the active neural networks (with the supported [weights](weights/))

-To leaarn more about Neural Networks in chess, you can visit [this link](https://www.chessprogramming.org/Neural_Networks).
+To learn more about Neural Networks in chess, you can visit [this link](https://www.chessprogramming.org/Neural_Networks).